kgeoffrey/Branch-and-Bound/README.md

 Parameters:
 * data:  has to be a pandas dataframe
-* remove: a place list of variable names that you would like to exclude as depedant variables (if none put [])
+* remove: place list of variable names that you would like to exclude as depedant variables (or place an empty list)
 * lowerbound: smallest integer number of explanatory variables in solution set
 * upperbound: largest integer number of exoplanatory variables in solution set
 * adjusted_R2: True for adjusted R^2, false for R^2